harshitabhambhani/100-days-verification-challenge/day-14/README.md

 A RAW hazard occurs because `SUB` reads `R1` before `ADD` writes to it.

-## 2. Ways to Resolve Different Pipeline Hazards
+## 2. What are ways to resolve different pipeline hazards?
+What are pros & cons of these resolution techniques?

 ### a.
 Structural Hazards